Car Door Won’t Open From Inside

 • Outside handle still opens the door

-• Problem often affects only one door
+• Problem is limited to one door

 Faulty or Sticking Door Latch Assembly

-Failed Door Lock Actuator or Internal Lock Mechanism
+Failed Lock Actuator

 • Power lock on that door sounds weak, slow, or silent